 - £70 disposal from the pound

-The CCTV enforcement vehicles are responsible for recording moving traffic violations, such as stopping in box junctions, driving in bus lanes and making banned turns.
-They are also used for parking enforcement purposes like footway parking, yellow lines and outside schools on the 'keep clear' markings, this is to ensure the safety of children.
+The CCTV enforcement vehicles are responsible for recording moving traffic violations such as stopping in box junctions, driving in bus lanes and making banned turns.
+They are also used for parking enforcement purposes to prevent parking in areas such as on footways, yellow lines and the 'keep clear' markings outside schools.

-Although parking and traffic enforcement is a statutory duty of the Council the above does not give the CCTV operators "carte blanche" as to where they can park, as a Police Officer can act if he/she believes a vehicle is dangerously or obstructively parked.
-There is no legal definition for either of these it is down to the discretion of an individual Police Officer.
+Although parking and traffic enforcement is a statutory duty of the Council, the above does not give the CCTV operators 'carte blanche' as to where they can park, as a police officer can act if he/she believes a vehicle is dangerously or obstructively parked.
+There is no legal definition for either of these.
+It is down to the discretion of the individual police officer.

-The enforcement of Moving Traffic Contraventions is carried out using CCTV; with the illegal acts being observed in real time by Civil Enforcement Officers.
-Once the contravention has been captured a penalty charge notice is created and the registered keeper will then receive a £130 Penalty Charge Notice (correct at the time of printing).
+The enforcement of moving traffic contraventions is carried out using CCTV; with the illegal acts being observed in real time by community enforcement officers.
+Once the contravention has been captured a PCN is created and the registered keeper will receive a £130 PCN (correct at the time of printing).
 There is a 50% discount to £65 if the penalty is promptly paid.

-Waltham Forest not only use CCTV cameras permanently sited on roadside columns but we also use Smart cars fitted with CCTV technology and a purpose built CCTV Van.
-So no matter where a motorist is they will be at risk of being recorded and receiving a penalty charge notice.
+Waltham Forest not only uses CCTV cameras permanently sited on roadside columns but we also use Smart cars fitted with CCTV technology and a purpose-built CCTV van.
+So no matter where a motorist is they will be at risk of being recorded and receiving a PCN.

-Penalty Charge Notices for these contraventions are similar to those for parking violation and breaches in Bus Lane regulations in that it is, in the majority of cases, the registered keeper who is liable for the penalty charge notice – not necessarily the driver unless the keeper is driving when the contravention is captured.
+PCNs for these contraventions are similar to those for parking violation and breaches in bus lane regulations in that, in the majority of cases, it is the registered keeper who is liable for the PCN, not the driver (unless the keeper is driving when the contravention is captured).

-Waltham Forest are making positive moves in improving safety on the boroughs roads, statistics show that we are reducing the number of casualties each year through education and traffic management.
+The Council is making positive moves in improving safety on the boroughs roads.
+Statistics show that we are reducing the number of casualties each year through education and traffic management.
 The enforcement of moving traffic violations is seen as a further tool to help maintain the positive steps already made.

-Anyone wishing to report repeated contraventions in their road or area can do so either on-line or by phone on 0845 331 2392 (select option 5).
+Anyone wishing to report repeated contraventions in their road or area can do so either online or by phoning 0845 331 2392 and selecting option 5.